Frequently Asked Questions

 If you don’t find what you are looking for, visit the Questions? section.

-ctcLink is the implementation of a single, centralized system of online functions to give faculty, staff and students access to a modern, efficient way of doing their college business.
+Once implemented, ctcLink will create a single, centralized system of online functions, providing modern online services — anytime, anywhere — to all faculty, staff and students of Washington’s community and technical colleges.
 Commonly called an Enterprise Resource Planning (ERP) system, ctcLink will provide a set of interconnected software modules to help us streamline and standardize many of the things we do at our college today.
 The software modules will cover core administrative processes such as registration and course management, financial aid, financial services and human resources.

 What is the “ctc” in “ctcLink”?

 The “ctc” stands for community and technical colleges. ctcLink is the name that was chosen for the system replacement (actually running PeopleSoft software) by all of Washington’s community and technical colleges.
 The project involves more than just new software.
 As the existing legacy software is replaced with modern technology, colleges will also work to align current business processes, making for streamlined, standardized practices across the 34-college system.

 Why is this project necessary?